uaraven/antlrscope/README.md

 to tokenize and parse the code.
 It works exactly as if you generate a parser from the grammar as part of your maven/gradle build.

 The interpreted mode is faster and doesn't require additional disk space, so if you don't need predicates, you can use it.

+## Limitations

+AntlrScope always uses Java as a target language for generated lexers and parsers.
+If your grammar includes code in other languages, you won't be able to generate lexer/parser and parse the text successfully.

+You can try using interpreted mode, so that all the code in the grammar is ignored, but, obviously, this might produce results that are different from expected.